albertodebortoli/ADBDownloadManager/README.md

 * downloads happen in background and in a serial fashion
 * ability of canceling downloads that are not started yet

+If you'd like to include this component as a pod using [CocoaPods](http://cocoapods.org/), just add the following line to your Podfile: `pod "ADBDownloadManager"`

+Try out the included demo project or just run `pod try ADBDownloadManager` to give it a try.

 Simple usage:

 - copy ADBDownloadManager class into your project